brooklynrail/brooklynrail-platform/content/events/2020/12/to-jonas-with-love-a-conversation-with-chuck-smith-benn-northover-and-friends.md

 summary: Mike Figgis, Raha Raissnia, Lee Ranaldo, Leah Singer.
 Chuck Smith and Benn Northover.
 people:
+  - person: david-belisle
+    event_bio: David Belisle is a self-taught analog photographer who got his start capturing the beginnings of the Grunge Movement in Seattle.
+Since then, he's gone on to photograph The Yeah Yeah Yeahs, Mudhoney, Fleet Foxes and REM (whom he toured with for several years), to name a few.
+Since 2011, David has lived and worked in New York City as Michael Stipe's studio manager.
   - person: raha-raissnia
     event_bio: "Over the past decade, Raha Raissnia's paintings, drawings, and films have unfolded within a permutational, self- reflexive structure.
 In her